eiskaltdcpp/eiskaltdcpp/README.md

 * Main developers of EiskaltDC++ are listed in [AUTHORS](https://github.com/eiskaltdcpp/eiskaltdcpp/blob/master/AUTHORS) file.
 * Program contains source code from other free and and open-source projects.
 All copyright information from them is pedantically documented in [special file](https://github.com/eiskaltdcpp/eiskaltdcpp/blob/master/full.copyrights.info.in.Debian.style).
 * Part of program with GTK+ UI contains additional [Credits.txt](https://github.com/eiskaltdcpp/eiskaltdcpp/blob/master/eiskaltdcpp-gtk/Credits.txt) file.
-(This is just a list of contributors from LinuxDC++ and FreeDC++ projects, not all of them are not copyright holders.)
+(This is just a list of contributors from LinuxDC++ and FreeDC++ projects, not all of them are copyright holders.)

 ### Other contributors